 From September 2019 Ofsted began to use the new Education Inspection Framework to conduct all inspections of secondary, PRU, special school, further education colleges and sixth form provision.
 All provision is inspected under one inspection framework.
 It is recommended that this guide is used in the context of your provision.
 This guide is written with school provision in mind, however, at this early stage of the new framework implementation, colleges may also find the checklists and prompt questions useful.
-A college specific version of this guidance will be published during 2020.
 The guide will be reviewed in line with published revisions of the inspection framework.

-This guide has been written for school leaders and careers leaders to support preparation for the Education Inspection Framework (2019).
+This guide has been written for school leaders and careers leaders to support preparation for the latest Education Inspection Framework (2022).
 It may also provide Enterprise Advisers and school governors with key questions to support strategic careers planning.